Role of immune system to avoid risk of infection & cancer:

 NK cells are an abbreviation for “natural killer cells” and literally means “born killer.”
 When they recognize invading pathogens or abnormal cells, they start attacking quickly.

-Test: Nine healthy people were divided into three groups of three, and each subject received 25, 50, and 100 mg / kg of Asaigermanium, and the NK cell activity of peripheral blood lymphocytes was measured.
+Test: Nine healthy people were divided into three groups of three, and each subject intook 25, 50, and 100 mg / kg of Asaigermanium, and the NK cell activity of peripheral blood lymphocytes was measured.

 Result: All groups showed that NK cell activity increased one day after ingestion of Asaigermanium, and that activity was maintained for four days thereafter.